michaelwfouts/gas-measurement-book/_build/html/_sources/Chapter Content/Chapter 8.md

 Diaphragm meters  are typically used in low flow applications (0.5 to 10 MSCFD) and low pressure applications (5-10 psig).
 However, they do boast one of the highest turndown ratios at 80:1 due to the fact that they can measure incredibly small volumes (known as pilot loads).
 The typical application includes house meters used in residential applications.
 They are very cheap and have a high accuracy; however, due to the low pressure, sometimes sediment or water can fill the diaphragms, resulting in over measuring and due to the low flow requirements, these are used in limited applications.

+Additional information about Diaphragm meters can be found at https://asgmt.com/wp-content/uploads/2016/02/006_.pdf.

 #### Rotary Meters

 Rotary meters are a type of positive displacement flow meter used extensively for natural gas measurement.
 They contain two figure-8 shaped impellers mounted on a rotating shaft inside the meter body.
 As gas passes through, it causes the impellers to spin proportionally to the flow rate.The impeller shaft drives gears connected to a counter.
 The number of impeller revolutions indicates the total gas volume.

 Rotary Meters are typically used in low to medium flow applications (5-1000 MSCFD), but with a very flexible pressure range from 20-1480 psig depending on the model.
-Rotary meters have a mediume turndown ratio, ranging from 10:1 to 80:1.
+Rotary meters have a medium turndown ratio, ranging from 10:1 to 80:1.
 Applications include store meters (Walmarts/Warehouses) and low flow measurement for producers.
 These meters are relatively cheap and due to the wide pressure ranges of the meters, can be used in a wide variety of applications.
 Due to the mechanical nature of the meters, they can be maintained for long lifespans; however, industry is shifting away from repair in favor of replace where the economics make sense.
 However, this meter can lock up if spun too fast and requires some maintenance to keep accuracy high.

 ### Orifice Meters